Overview

 withBorder(boolean) - Add a pre-styled shadow with

 shadow.
-We specify a named size (e.g. sm), or a box-shadow CSS literal.
+We specify an alias (e.g.sm), or a CSS box-shadow literal.

 Accordion

-Establish one or more expandable items that disclose more content when interacted with.
+An accordion offers one or more items that can expand to disclose more content when interacted with.

 We set the chevron style at the Accordion root element's level, since all items use it.